Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 One of my favorite tools for creating this type of retargeting campaign is SiteScout.

 If you’re running promotions with your email campaigns, then you can create an additional ad set to follow people who have opened that email to amplify the promotion.

-The retargeting ads also give targeted visitors a quick way to take advantage of the promotion instead of having to go back to the original email and clicking the link there.
+The retargeting ads also give visitors quick access to the promotion.
+Otherwise, they’ll have to go back to the original email and click the link there.

-Please note, that this will only work with web-based email providers like Gmail and Hotmail, and you want to make sure that the email recipient is allowing images to show in the email you send.
+Remember that this only works with web-based email providers like Gmail and Hotmail.
+You want to make sure that the email recipient is allowing images to show in the email you send.

-A quick tip would be to add other actual images to your emails so the recipients have a reason to allow them to show, now and in the future.
+Adding other actual images to your emails also gives the recipients have a reason to allow them to show, now and in the future.